Social Justice Week BCFE Feb 13-17, 2017

 “We believe there is an identification problem between women who have abortions, and the Irish government and some factions of Irish society.

-“Reproductive rights are a human rights issue, and women who travel for abortion are human just like everybody else in Ireland.
+“Reproductive rights are a human rights issue.
+Women who travel for abortion are human just like everybody else in Ireland.
 These women are our mothers, friends, partners, sisters.
-Showing these women as the people that they are rather than a statistic is certainly key to our campaign, to which we have received an overwhelmingly positive response both at home and abroad.”
+Showing these women as the people that they are rather than a statistic is certainly key to our campaign.
+We have received an overwhelmingly positive response both at home and abroad.”

 WED FEB 15 11:30-12:30 IN ROOM 105 (NEW MEDIA BUILDING) INVESTIGATIVE JOURNALISM WORKSHOP WITH BARRY O’KELLY FROM RTE